 The school and public library must have recognition.

-Every city has its Chamber of Commerce for the purpose of advertising and boosting the town and encouraging civic improvements.
+Every city has its Chamber of ommerce for the purpose of advertising and boosting the town and encouraging civic improvements.
 Give this your support but only a little of your time.

-There are labor organizations, art associations, law enforcement and social service organizations and the Anti-Saloon League, all seeking recognition from you.
-The Y.M.C.A., Y.W.C.A., W.C.T.U., Conventions and Conferences are continually asking for your support.
+There are labor organizations, art associations, law enforce ment and social service organizations and the Anti-Saloon League, all seeking recognition from you.
+The Y.M.C.A., Y.W.C.A., W.C.T.U., Conventions and Conferences that are continually asking for your support.

 Be interested and lend a helping hand, but be cautious about getting too deeply involved in any of them.
-All of these organizations or movements appeal to anyone who is hiving to serve, who has a real interest in the welfare of his community and whose help is of ten sought by d dear friends in their behalf.
+All of these organizations or movements appeal to anyone who is living to serve, who has a real interest in the welfare of his community and whose help is often sought in their hehalf.
+But you must remember that your time and best thought belong to the Church.
+By the very nature of things you can only do a given amount of work.
+You have just so much time allotted to you and if you scatter over the entire realm of human service, you will signally fail in all.